TrustTheVote-Project/VoteTrackerPlus/kickstarter/project-story.md

 # 9) Why raise $100,000?

-The first $100,000 allows me, Sandy Currier, to work on VOTES full time for about one year with some amount software development subcontracting.
-For each additional $25,000 raised, additional software development subcontracting can be added for developing the VOTES prototype and test framework.
+The first $100,000 allows me, Sandy Currier, to hire software developers to create an initial prototype of VOTES.
+It will also allow me to work on VOTES for about one year in a mostly unpaid role.
+For each additional $25,000 raised, additional software development subcontracting can be added for developing the VOTES prototype.
 The more resources that are raised, the more work can be done in a shorter time frame.

 # 10) Who is behind VOTES?

-Sandy Currier started thinking about VOTES after a 2016 Thanksgiving Holiday gathering.
+Sandy Currier started working on VOTES after a 2016 Thanksgiving Holiday gathering.
 A lively discussion occurred concerning whether anyone was sure their vote had ever actually been counted, and if block-chain technology could be used verify that.
 He rejected block chains as a viable solution and was eventually hoodwinked into accepting the challenge of looking into open source, transparent, E2EV election systems, and reporting back the following year.

 Over the next few years Sandy investigated the history and current state of the science and art of voting technologies.
 He sat in on numerous meetings at MIT concerning voting policies and election systems.
 He discussed ideas with MIT professors, election officials, and private sector experts.
 He is now trying to work on VOTES full time.